locnho/chem-feeder-mqtt/README.md

 python3 ph-chem-feeder.py --gpio --mqtt --password <your password> --gpio --datalog /home/pi/chem-data.bin

 ```

-When a pH value is changed from previous value, it saved to the datalog file.
+When pH value is changed from previous value, it saved to the datalog file.
+All non-zero pH value is only saved once a hour.

 The data can be view from a web page as follow:

 ```
 http://<ip address>:8025